 How is brachycephalic airway syndrome diagnosed?

-This syndrome will be diagnosed on the basis of the cat's breed, facial conformation, clinical signs, and results of a physical examination.
+This syndrome will be diagnosed based on your cat's breed, facial conformation, clinical signs, and results of a physical examination.
 Stenotic nares can usually be diagnosed on visual inspection.
 Diagnosis of an elongated soft palate, everted laryngeal saccules, or other associated anatomical changes within the mouth will require heavy sedation or full general anesthesia.

-Since cats with this syndrome have an increased risk of complications associated with general anesthesia, your veterinarian will recommend pre-anesthetic blood work and chest X-rays to evaluate the general health of your cat prior to the diagnostic procedure.
-If your cat undergoes general anesthesia to diagnose this condition, your veterinarian will recommend that any necessary surgical correction be performed at the same time.
+Since cats with this syndrome have an increased risk of complications associated with general anesthesia, your veterinarian will recommend pre-anesthetic blood work and chest X-rays to evaluate your cat’s general health prior to the diagnostic procedure.
+If your cat undergoes general anesthesia to diagnose this condition, your veterinarian will likely recommend that any necessary surgical correction be performed at the same time.

 What is the treatment for brachycephalic airway syndrome?